szabgab/slides/docker/README.md

 That's really nice, but once we close the container we lose our changes.
 When we run again we need to start from scratch.

+$ docker run --rm mydocker

+Use of uninitialized value $name in scalar chomp at /opt/greetings.pl line 7.
+Use of uninitialized value $name in concatenation (.) or string at /opt/greetings.pl line 8.
+What is your name?
+Hello , how are you today?